If you’ve got the type of hair that doesn’t hold much volume, you know the struggle all too well.

-The secret to the VOLOOM success is all found in it’s unique patented styling plates.
-Unlike crimpers for example, VOLOOM plates are engineered to give your hair the volume and structure that makes hair stay in place.
-It does this without leaving that saw tooth pattern that crimpers are known for.
+The secret to the Voloom’s success is all found in its unique styling plates.
+The Voloom’s plates are optimized to give your hair volume and structure without leaving the typical sawtooth pattern of crimpers.

-VOLOOM plates are revolutionary because they create alternating platforms on your locks.
-Because these plates have beveled edges which work to delicately bend the hair, it creates a much more natural-looking pocket of volume.
-This lifting technique is what makes the VOLOOM Hair Volumizing Iron, the best way to invigorate limp strands to hold style.
+Voloom plates are revolutionary because they create alternating platforms on your locks.
+Because these plates have beveled edges that work to delicately bend the hair, they create a much more natural-looking pocket of volume.
+This lifting technique is what makes the Voloom Hair Volumizing Iron, the best way to invigorate limp strands to hold style.

-It’s also a great tool because, you simply style you hair as normal, and use VOLOOM as the final step to add sky high volume, subtle lift, or anything in between!
-Keep reading to see how to use this amazing hair volumizing iron, in our VOLOOM review below.
+It’s also a great tool because, you simply style your hair as normal, and use Voloom as the final step to add sky-high volume, subtle lift, or anything in between!
+Keep reading to see how to use this amazing hair volumizing iron, in my Voloom review below.

-I was really excited to test out this product, because ever since I’ve colored my hair last, it hasn’t been holding my style nearly as well.
-I was happy to see that it is easy to control how much volume you want to add, and I watched few video tutorials, and VOLOOM review videos before hand to see how it’s done.
+I was really excited to test out this product because, ever since I colored my hair last, it hasn’t been holding my style nearly as well.
+I was happy to see that it is easy to control how much volume you want to add, and I watched a few video tutorials, and Voloom review videos beforehand to see how it’s done.

-My hair is long, so it was the perfect starting off point.
-If your hair is shorter than medium length it may be more difficult to use the original VOLOOM, so keep that in mind.
-If your hair is shorter, they do have a VOLOOM petit version, which works great for bobs, pixie cuts, and other choppier styles.
+My hair is long, so it was the perfect starting point.
+If your hair is shorter than medium length it may be more difficult to use the original Voloom, so keep that in mind.
+If your hair is shorter, they do have a Voloom petit version, which works great for bobs, pixie cuts, and other choppier styles.

-I washed and blow dried my hair, and then flat ironed it as a normally would.
-It is important to start out your style with clean dry hair, however if it’s been a day or two since you’ve washed your hair it’ll be fine.
+I washed and blow-dried my hair, and then flat-ironed it as I normally would.
+It is important to start out your style with clean dry hair, however, if it’s been a day or two since you’ve washed your hair it’ll be fine.
 For some people with thinner more fine hair, their hair holds style even better when it hasn’t been washed in a few days!

 - Normal, medium, healthy hair: 350-370 degrees F

-I began by parting my hair as normal, and then flipping my top layer of hair on my left side, over to the right side of my head.
-Then working in small 1 inch sections, I clamped the VOLOOM at the strands close to my scalp, held for a few seconds, and slowly worked my way down.
+I began by parting my hair as normal and then flipping the top layer of hair on my left side, over to the right side of my head.
+Then working in small 1-inch sections, I clamped the Voloom at the strands close to my scalp, held for a few seconds, and slowly worked my way down.

 The gals who will benefit the most from using the hair volumizing tool VOLOOM, are those with really fine, stringy, and limp hair.
-Ladies with lost of curls and volume probably won’t get as much out of the VOLOOM as those with straighter hair.
+Ladies with lots of curls and volume probably won’t get as much out of the Voloom as those with straighter hair.

-Use the VOLOOM hair iron if your hair is past your shoulders or longer.
-If you hair is shorter than that, the plates may be too big for your hair, so opt for the petite VOLOOM for hair the goes above your shoulders.
+Use the Voloom hair iron if your hair is past your shoulders or longer.
+If your hair is shorter than that, the plates may be too big for your hair, so opt for the petite Voloom.

-Overall the VOLOOM will work best for gals with damaged hair, limp hair, and those with naturally stick straight hair that doesn’t have a lot of volume or style.
-If you are like me and have lost a lot of your natural texture due to color damage, the VOLOOM is a game changer to get your style back!
+Overall, the Voloom will work best for people with damaged hair, limp hair, and those with naturally stick-straight hair.
+If, like me, you have lost a lot of texture due to color damage, the Voloom is a game-changer!